devjaycode/devjaycode/README.md

 ## Hi there 👋

-👋 Hi there!
 I'm **Jamiu**, a software developer also known as devjaycode.
 I’m passionate about creating impactful digital experiences that solve real-world problems.
 My development journey centers around building innovative, user-focused applications that blend creativity with functionality.

 💻 My toolbox includes **Java**, **Kotlin**, **JavaScript**, **TypeScript**, **PHP**, **Dart**, and **MySQL**, and I’m continuously learning and expanding my skills.
 I’m all about clean code, user-friendly interfaces, and bringing fresh ideas to life.